istio/istio.io/content/docs/concepts/traffic-management/index.md

 [destination rules](/docs/concepts/traffic-management/#destination-rules)
 to configure the behavior of the traffic.
-You can use a [service entry](/docs/concepts/traffic-management/#service-entries) to add external dependencies to the mesh and combine them with virtual services to configure the traffic to and from these dependencies.
+You can use a [service entry](/docs/concepts/traffic-management/#service-entries) to add external dependencies to the mesh and combine them with virtual services to configure the traffic to these dependencies.
 The following diagrams show some example virtual service configurations:

 - 1:1 relationship: Virtual service A configures routing rules for traffic to